coderkatew/match-it/README.md

 **Variation of Themes**  - The current theme of the site is geared more towards children than adults, so I'd like create multiple themes so that users can select a theme when they first arrive on the site and their preference would be saved for the next time they visit.
 I'd also like to add customizable user profiles to give users a more personalized experience.

 **Audio and Text Versions** - I'd like to incorporate different media such as audio, text and sound effects into the cards so that the game template could be repurposed for language games.
-For example, the user selects Card1 which is an audio card with a spoked word or sound effect and has to match it with a text or picture card.
+For example, the user selects Card 1 which is an audio card with a spoken word or sound effect and has to match it with a text or picture card.

-**More Levels of Difficulty** - I'd like to give users the option to adjust the length of time and/or number or cards for a game (or simply choose different levels) so that they can increase the difficulty level as their memory skills improve, or make it easier if they are finding it too difficult.
+**More Levels of Difficulty** - I'd like to give users the option to adjust the length of time and/or number of cards for a game (or simply choose different levels) so that they can increase the difficulty level as their memory skills improve, or make the game easier if they are finding it too difficult.
 <br><br>